mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 * Due Thursday 12/8/16 by 2:30pm.
 * Publish to your website.
-* Address the following:
-  * What is your data set?
-Where did it come from?
-Who owns it?
-  * What did you do to your data?
-How did you do it?
-  * What tools did you use to clean and visualize your data?
-How did you use them?
-What steps did you follow?
-  * How did you add the data to your map?
+* Document a specfic task required to cleanup or visualize your data.
+* Include 5 or more steps.
 * Include screenshots and links when appropriate.
+* Incorporate feedback from your peer reviewer.
-* Be specific!
+* sBe specific!

 ### Project reflection